10.1 Youth Training

 Test Your Knowledge

-A parent wants a 10-year-old to pursue a weight-loss goal the child does not understand or want.
+A parent wants a 10-year-old to follow a strict weight-loss goal the child does not understand.
 What is the best trainer response?

 A